Skip to content

 Health and disability is a particular issue with 62,575 residents in the most deprived 10% for this measure covering 23.9% of the Plymouth population.
 There are varied health outcomes for residents with life expectancy over four years lower in some of the most deprived areas of the city compared to the least deprived group of neighbourhoods.

-There are over 700 young carers in Plymouth and one in three of these young people are likely to experience educational difficulties or miss schooling.
+The 2024 school census found 730 young carers across both primary and secondary schools and historic impact indicates that one in three of these young people are likely to experience educational difficulties or miss schooling.

 Why choose City College Plymouth?